 • Release Date: Available Now

 Not stopping with the Arkham comparisons, there are also both forced and optional stealth missions.
-These can be a nuisance when trying to use a control system for being out in the open world and swinging from buildings to suddenly having to maneuver your way around smaller indoor spaces.
-However when playing the stealth side-missions (of which there are a handful), you are actually rewarded with new costumes like my favorite from Spider-Man 2099.
+These can be a nuisance when trying to use a control system for being out in the open world and swinging from buildings to suddenly having to manoeuvre your way around smaller indoor spaces.
+However, when playing the stealth side-missions (of which there is a handful), you are actually rewarded with new costumes like my favourite from Spider-Man 2099.
 I felt more encouraged to play through all of these missions to see what new Spidey skins I could acquire more so than the previous game’s side missions of being rewarded for photographs you’ve taken, though this probably has more to do with the movie type descriptions given to each one than the actual missions themselves.

 Combat is perfectly usable, but at the same time is a simplified copy of (can you guess) the Arkham series.
 To say the majority of Spider-Man’s melee fights are easy is an overstatement, as I fought a fair chunk of them using one hand.
 One button to attack, another to block and a